-The Colorado MCSAP program implemented a plan in FY 2017 to mitigate the shortfall.
-Before the plan was implemented all MCSAP funded officers conducted CR's, inspections and new entrant safety audits, in addition to traffic enforcement and education activities.
-To ensure that the state maintain the integrity of the program, through quality inspections and thorough investigations the following changes were made.
+The COVID-19 pandemic significantly impacted the unit in the past several years.
+Due to hiring restrictions and retirements, the unit has not been fully staffed for several years.
+Additionally, due to a shortage of new incoming cadets into the Colorado State Patrol, it is anticipated that staffing issues will remain for the long term.
+The unit has made several changes to ensure that the state maintain the integrity of the program, through quality inspections and thorough investigations and the following changes were made in 2017.
 Officers were divided into an inspection team and a compliance review team.
 Six officers were assigned to the compliance review team with the expectation that they will complete approximately 200 inspections each, as well as, 160 compliance reviews total.
-An additional 15 officers were assigned to the inspection team, with the expectation that they will conduct all educational certification.
-The inspection team will conduct new entrant safety audits as assigned and the CR team will conduct all educational safety talks.
+An additional 15 officers were assigned to the inspection team, with the expectation that they will complete approximately 500 inspections per officer, as well as, the minimum number of CR's needed to maintain certification.
+The inspection team conducts new entrant safety audits as assigned and the CR team conducts all educational safety talks.
 It was expected that there would be an approximate 58% increase in the number of inspections completed by MCSAP funded officers as compared to FY 2015.
-Additionally, in cooperation with the leadership in the Port of Entry, there was an increase in the number of inspections completed by the Port of Entry.
+Additionally, in cooperation with the leadership in the Port of Entry, there was an increase in the number of POE officers who receive training and therefore have the ability to conduct Level III inspections, resulting in an increase in the number of inspections completed by the Port of Entry.

 During FY 2018 the section added 2 Port of Entry officers, whose primary duty is to conduct Safety Audits.
 As evidenced by the increase in activities during FY 2018 it is apparent this change increased the amount of time MCSAP officers have to conduct other activities, thereby, increasing the total number of activities.
+With the addition of 9 more Port of Entry officers during FY 2022/2023, whose primary focus will be inspections and safety audits, it is expected that inspection numbers will continue to increase in both quantity and quality.